c4arl0s/4BranchesIRysGitTutorial/README.md

 nothing to commit, working tree clean
 ```

-This means the red circle in each of our history diagrams actually represets Git's HEAD.
+This means the red circle in each of our history diagrams actually represents Git's HEAD.
-The followin figure shows the state of our repository before and after we checked out and old commit.
+The following figure shows the state of our repository before and after we checked out and old commit.

 ![Screen Shot 2020-05-23 at 8 25 18](https://user-images.githubusercontent.com/24994818/82731820-f7094f80-9cce-11ea-99d3-31959c7ce556.png)